-You might be wondering how to add pH to soil using wood ash.
+You might be wondering how to add pH to the soil using wood ash.
 Well, this shouldn’t be a hard task.
 You just have to add the ash to thin layers.
 Two ounces of ash should be enough for every square yard.

 Wood ash is not as effective as lime or baking soda in adjusting pH in soil.
 However, it can increase your soil’s pH drastically over time.
 You should, therefore, monitor your soil closely when trying to solve an issue of how to increase ph in soil by applying wood ash.
 This method can also damage germinating plants and roots, so make sure the ash does not come into contact with them.
 Therefore, the best time to use wood ash should be during winter.
 Allow it a month or so before planting to work correctly and prevent plant damage.

 Wood ash gives satisfactory results in sandy soil.
 You should only consider using it if your soil has a pH of below 6.5.
 I recommend raising soil pH organically with wood ash since besides adding essential elements, it does not contain harmful materials like heavy metals that may be toxic to your plants.

 Are You Ready to Raise Soil pH in Your Garden?

 Changing the level of pH in your garden soil can cause opposing results.
 The difference you may observe is between healthy plants and stunted growth.
 Knowing how to raise pH level in soil using baking soda can go a long way in making your garden flourish.
 All you need to do is to follow the 4 steps described above, and you will be good to go.